 In the United States, master’s level audiology training programs have been phased out to be replaced by the four-year clinical doctorate, the Doctor of Audiology degree (AuD), earned after a bachelor’s degree.
 Salus University Osborne College of Audiology helped steer this course of action for practicing audiologists in the United States to transition from a master’s degree to an AuD degree by offering an online AuD-bridge program from the years 2000 to 2010.
 Our current goal is to extend a similar program to international audiologists so that they can maintain high standards of practice by staying in touch with the current state of the science of audiology.

-Please note: The admission requirements of WES (as necessary), TOEFL (as necessary) and recommendation letters must be met as soon as possible after submitting the online application.
+Please note: The admission requirements of a foreign credential evaluation, such as WES (as necessary), TOEFL/IELTS (as necessary), and recommendation letters must be met as soon as possible after submitting the online application.

-What is the goal of International AuD-Bridge degree program?
+What is the goal of AuD Online Bridge degree program?

 While a master’s degree prepares audiologists to learn the skills and techniques necessary to provide clinical services for the hearing impaired, the Salus AuD program prepares the audiologists to integrate evidence-based practice and advances in research into clinical practice.
 The objective of this international AuD-Bridge degree program is to develop and deliver post-master’s level education to those seeking a clinical doctorate.
 Towards that end, we developed a comprehensive didactic curriculum and hands-on practicum courses that permit mid-career audiologists to become better clinicians and consumers of research literature so that they may implement evidence-based techniques in their practice setting.

-Who should enroll in the International AuD-Bridge degree program?
+Who should enroll in the AuD Online Bridge degree program?

 The international AuD-Bridge degree program is intended for practicing audiologists who have (a) completed a master’s degree or equivalent (for example, MD in Audiology), and (b) completed a post-graduate clinical fellowship year and at least two years of work experience, or three or more years of experience without a fellowship year.

-How will this international AuD–Bridge degree program be of to benefit me?
+How will this AuD Online Bridge degree program be of to benefit me?

 The AuD degree has replaced the master’s degree in the United States as the profession’s entry-level clinical degree for the practice of audiology.
 The AuD degree defines the role of the audiologist as an independent professional and provider of audiology diagnostic and treatment services to those with hearing and balance disorders within the medical and healthcare service delivery.